Correlation Between California Bond and Invesco Oppenheimer

 Pair Corralation between California Bond and Invesco Oppenheimer

-Assuming the 90 days horizon California Bond Fund is expected to generate 0.17 times more return on investment than Invesco Oppenheimer.
-However, California Bond Fund is 5.79 times less risky than Invesco Oppenheimer.
-It trades about -0.07 of its potential returns per unit of risk.
-Invesco Oppenheimer International is currently generating about -0.11 per unit of risk.
-If you would invest 1,045 in California Bond Fund on December 11, 2024 and sell it today you would lose (12.00) from holding California Bond Fund or give up 1.15% of portfolio value over 90 days.
+Assuming the 90 days horizon California Bond Fund is expected to under-perform the Invesco Oppenheimer.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, California Bond Fund is 3.21 times less risky than Invesco Oppenheimer.
+The mutual fund trades about -0.04 of its potential returns per unit of risk.
+The Invesco Oppenheimer International is currently generating about 0.05 of returns per unit of risk over similar time horizon.
+If you would invest 3,189 in Invesco Oppenheimer International on December 29, 2024 and sell it today you would earn a total of 82.00 from holding Invesco Oppenheimer International or generate 2.57% return on investment over 90 days.

 Time Period | 3 Months [change] |